 Also available in large print.

-This Notice serves as a joint Notice for BJC HealthCare affiliated hospitals and providers (collectively referred to herein as “we” or “our”).
-Because we are affiliated health-care providers as defined by the Health Insurance Portability and Accountability Act of 1996, we have elected to prepare a joint Notice concerning our privacy practices.
-We will follow the terms of this Notice and may share health information with each other for purposes of treatment, payment and health-care operations as described in this Notice.
+This Notice serves as a joint Notice for BJC HealthCare affiliated hospitals and providers (collectively referred to as “we” or “our”).
+Because we are affiliated health care providers as defined by the Health Insurance Portability and Accountability Act (HIPAA) of 1996, we have elected to prepare a joint Notice concerning our privacy practices.
+We will follow the terms of this Notice and may share health information with each other for purposes of treatment, payment and health care operations as described in this Notice.

 OUR DUTIES REGARDING YOUR HEALTH INFORMATION

-We respect the confidentiality of your health information and recognize that information about your health is personal.
+We respect the confidentiality and personal nature of your health information.
 We are committed to protecting your health information and to informing you of your rights regarding such information.
-We are also required by law to protect the privacy of your protected health information and to provide you with notice of these legal duties.
+We are required by law to protect the privacy of your protected health information, to provide you with notice of these legal duties and to notify you following a breach of unsecured protected health information.
 This Notice explains how, when and why we typically use and disclose health information and your privacy rights regarding your health information.
 In our Notice, we refer to our uses and disclosures of health information as our “Privacy Practices.”
 Protected health information generally includes information that we create or receive that identifies you and your past, present or future health status or care or the provision of or payment for that health care.
-We are obligated to abide by these Privacy Practices as of the effective date listed above.
+We are obligated to abide by these Privacy Practices as of the effective date listed below.

 We may, however, change our Privacy Practices in the future and specifically reserve our right to change the terms of this Notice and our Privacy Practices.
 We will communicate any change in our Notice and Privacy Practices as described at the end of this Notice.
 Any changes that we make in our Privacy Practices will affect any protected health information that we maintain.

-To follow the terms of the Notice that is currently in effect; and
+- To follow the terms of the Notice that is currently in effect

 BJC HEALTHCARE PROVIDERS INCLUDED IN THIS NOTICE

-- All employees, staff and other health-care personnel, including those employees or personnel of any other BJC hospital or provider; and
+- All employees, staff and other health care personnel, including those employees or personnel of any other BJC hospital or provider

-- BJC Long-Term Care and Senior Services, BJC Corporate Health Services, BJC Behavioral Health, BJC Home Care Services, and BJC Vision Centers.
+- BJC Corporate Health Services, BJC Behavioral Health, BJC Home Care Services, and BJC Vision Centers

 Our Notice does not address the privacy practices that your personal doctor (if not employed by us) may use in his or her private office and will not affect the medical decisions they make in your care and treatment.